Palem1988/blocknetdx-utils/README.md

-## BlocknetDX Utils Last Changelog
+## BlocknetDX Utils Recent Changelog

+- (Upcoming) Unit tests for getblockcount, servicenodelist, getbudget
 - Code fixes in dxGetTransactionInfo
 - Fixed wrong log string in createTx.
-- Added support for a configuration file for easier use.
+- Added support for a configuration file for easier deployment.

 # Running the tests